What if I took a BPS accredited Clinical Psychology Doctorate?

 Example of Section 3a - Taught CBT hours of Core Professional Training

-You may also present some or all of your remaining 100 taught CBT hours in Section 3e – Other CBT CPD Training and Experience.
-Please consult the Practitioner Accreditation Guidelines for completing this section and all other parts of the form not referred to here.
+There is no need to repeat this information in Section 3b – CBT Specialist Training.
+You should only complete this if you have university-based CBT post-graduate certificates or diplomas in addition to your DClinPsy. – You should present your remaining 100 taught CBT hours in Section 3d – Other CBT CPD Training and Experience.
+This will include CBT CPD, CBT top-up training, short courses etc. Please consult the Cognitive Behavioural Psychotherapist Accreditation Guidelines for completing this section and all other parts of the form not referred to here.

 If you can’t provide this from you DClinsPsy course, we will accept evidence from other CBT courses, CPD or independent study.
 This evidence may be, reading lists from courses, lists you have created of books and articles read and videos watched, references from case studies and assignments.